drmonkeysee/ecs-scheduler/README.md

 #### Wildcard Expressions

-The second, minute, and hour elements of the schedule expression support a special wildcard character, `?`, which will tell webapi to choose a random integer in the expected range of that field before storing it in the database and sending it to the scheduler.
+The second, minute, and hour elements of the schedule expression support a special wildcard character, `?`, which will tell webapi to choose a random integer in the expected range of that field before storing it in the job definition and sending it to the scheduler.
 For example if a job should be run once an hour but the specific minute and second don't matter then `? ?
 4` will run the job every day in the 4 AM hour with the minute and second chosen by webapi.